 | Honors program apps | Submitted with main app, separate essays |

 A few of these numbers deserve a second look.
-The 6% auto-admit is a Texas state law that guarantees a seat to top students from accredited Texas public high schools, but the threshold floats year to year and excludes specific programs (CS, Business Honors, and a few others reserve seats for holistic review even for auto-admits).
+The 5% auto-admit is a Texas state law that guarantees a seat to top students from accredited Texas public high schools, but the threshold floats year to year (UT lowered it from 6% to 5% beginning with Fall 2026 admission) and excludes specific programs (CS, Business Honors, and a few others reserve seats for holistic review even for auto-admits).
 And the ~10% out-of-state cap is real: if you're not a Texan, the pool you're competing in is much smaller and much more selective than the headline rate implies.

 How UT actually works